tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.7.1

+-  All RegisterX are now inside RegisterData parent;
+-  All XTable are now inside DatabaseTable parent;
+-  Fixed images not sending (server error);
+-  Added Edit button to SeriesTable;

 ### Version 1.7.0